 A Gartner report found that 66 percent of companies adopting digital transformation expect to generate more revenue.
 In addition, 48 percent of companies believe additional business will be brought in via digital channels.
 As for other benefits, 40 percent of respondents to the Gartner survey said new digital tools will empower employees.
 Thirty-nine percent said it will reduce costs.

 Organizations that respond to the changing times are clearly the ones that will be ahead of the game.
-These companies are challenging employees to adopt new technology to streamline processes, cut costs, increase efficiencies, and respond quickly to customers.
+These companies are challenging employees to adopt new technology to streamline processes, cut costs, increase efficiencies, and improve customer outcomes.

 Digital Transformation "How-To" Whitepaper: